You’ve probably done some research and have come across many different models of bicycle trailers.

 Examples of Single Seaters : Allen Sports JTX-1

 A double trailer will carry 2 children at a time and therefore offer a much greater weight capacity.

-New seat belt regulations require that the child sit on one side of the trailer even when by themselves.
-This tends to make these trailers more cramped and therefore less comfortable with or without brother or sister along for the ride.
+New seat belt regulations require that the child sits on one side of the trailer even when by themselves.
+This tends to make them more cramped and therefore less comfortable with or without a brother or sister along for the ride.